Potato Perogies Recipe

 In our family, my grandma would make these in huge batches and freeze them.
 Then, when we came to visit she would boil them and instantly remind everyone once again why she’s the best grandma ever.
-Being a Ukrainian, we called these little potato dumplings vareniki or perogie.
-But Polish call them pierogies.

 Other Perogie Filling Options

 If you’re looking to venture out from the most traditional perogi filling try these other choices:

 - farmer’s cheese & dill

 - sweetened farmers cheese